ReSurfEMG/ReSurfEMG/README.md

 You can also make synthetic data.
 To explore this start with
     `python -m resurfemg synth --help`
+You can also make from horizontally formated csv files that can be read by the dashboard.
+To explore this start with
+    `python -m resurfemg save_np --help`
 The help commandis also available for ml and acquire.

 All long options have short aliases.